 Kelly has had previous experience working within a school setting.
 Starting as a Business and Administration apprentice at Peterborough Regional College after finishing her A-Levels at Arthur Mellows Village College to working in higher education at the University Centre Peterborough.
 Kelly contributes to the improvement of schools by managing the administration of all Peterborough Learning Partnership events, service level agreements and communication with schools and partners.

 - Jacki Mitchell, Head at Woodston Primary

-Jacki is the Headteacher of Woodston Primary School and have been Head here for 12 years.
-Prior to this she was Acting Head and Deputy Headteacher at Walton Junior School – now Discovery Primary.
+Jacki is the Headteacher of Woodston Primary School and has been Head here for 12 years.
+Prior to this, she was Acting Head and Deputy Headteacher at Walton Junior School – now Discovery Primary.
 Jacki says her teaching life has always been based in Peterborough!
 She also works as an Achievement for All coach and represents the Peterborough branch of the NAHT at Regional meetings.

 Always having been interested in creative learning and a themed approach to the curriculum, Jacki believes that children learn best through immersion and engagement and getting ‘out & about’!

 - Tim Smith, Head at The Beeches Primary